interval1066/bpe_framework/README.md

 - Identifying performance bottlenecks in tokenization pipelines
 - Testing scalability of tokenizer implementations
 - Comparing optimization techniques

+Run in release mode or it will run for a very long time.

 ## Technical Implementation